clstoulouse/motu/README.md

 0 * * * * find /opt/cmems-cis/motu/log/*.xml* -type f -mmin +144000 -delete >/dev/null 2>&1
 0 * * * * find /opt/cmems-cis/motu/log/*.csv* -type f -mmin +144000 -delete >/dev/null 2>&1

+##<a name="LogCodeErrors">Log Errors</a>

+### The code pattern
+The error codes of Motu as the following format "XXXX-Y":

+* [XXXX](#LogCodeErrorsActionCode) code matching the action which is executed when the error is raised.
+This part is the "ActionCode".
+The action is in general a HTTP request and matches the following HTTP parameter http://$server/motu-web/Motu?action=.
+* [Y](#LogCodeErrorsErrorType) code which identifies the part of the program from which the error was raised.
+This part is the "ErrorType".

+For example, the web brownser can display:
+011-1 : A system error happend.
+Please contact the administrator of the site.

+Here, we have the error code in order to understand better what happens.
+But the end user has a generic message and no details is given to him.
+THese end user messages are described in the file "/motu-web/src/main/resources/MessagesError.properties".
+This file can be tuned for specific purpose and put in the "config" folder.
+The file provided with the project is a default one.

+### <a name="LogCodeErrorsActionCode">Action codes</a>

+The Action Code		=>	The corresponding action

+001		=>	UNDETERMINED\_ACTION
+002		=>	PING\_ACTION
+003		=>	DEBUG\_ACTION
+004		=>	GET\_REQUEST\_STATUS\_ACTION
+005		=>	GET\_SIZE\_ACTION
+006		=>	DESCRIBE\_PRODUCT\_ACTION
+007		=>	TIME\_COVERAGE\_ACTION
+008		=>	LOGOUT\_ACTION
+009		=>	DELETE\_ACTION
+010		=>	DOWNLOAD\_PRODUCT\_ACTION
+011		=>	LIST\_CATALOG\_ACTION
+012		=>	PRODUCT\_METADATA\_ACTION
+013		=>	PRODUCT\_DOWNLOAD\_HOME\_ACTION
+014		=>	LIST\_SERVICES\_ACTION
+015		=>	DESCRIBE\_COVERAGE\_ACTION
+016		=>	DESCRIBE\_PRODUCT\_DAEMON\_ACTION

+### <a name="LogCodeErrorsErrorType">Error types</a>

+The Error Type Code	=>	The corresponding error type

+1		=>	There is a system error.
+Please contact the Administrator.
+2		=>	There is an error with the parameters.
+There are inconsistent.
+3		=>	The date provided into the parameters is invalid.
+4		=>	The latitude provided into the parameters is invalid.
+5		=>	The longitude provided into the parameters is invalid.
+6		=>	The range defined by the provided dates is invalid.
+7		=>	The memory capacity of the motu server is exceeded.
+8		=>	The range defined by the provided latitude/longitude parameters is invalid.
+9		=>	The range defined by the provided depth parameters is invalid.
+10		=>	The functionality is not yet implemented.
+11		=>	There is an error with the provided NetCDF variables.
+12		=>	There is not variables into the variable parameter.
+13		=>	The provided NetCDF variable doesn't exist.
+14		=>	There is an error with the provided NetCDF variable.
+Have a look into the log file to have more information.
+15		=>	The number of maximum request in the queue server pool is reached. it's necessary to wait that some requests are finished.
+16		=>	The number of maximum request for the user is reached.
+It's necessary to wait that some requests are finished for the user.
+18		=>	The priority of the request is invalid in the queue server manager.
+Have a look into the log file to have more information.
+19		=>	The id of the request is not know by the server.
+Have a look into the log file to have more information.
+20		=>	The size of the request is greater than the maximum data managed by the available queue.
+It's impossible to select a queue for this request.
+It's necessary to narrow the request.
+21		=>	The application is shutting down. it's necessary to wait a while before the application is again available.
+22		=>	There is a problem with the loading of the motu configuration file.
+Have a look into the log file to have more information.
+23		=>	There is a problem with the loading of the catalog configuration file.
+Have a look into the log file to have more information.
+24		=>	There is a problem with the loading of the error message configuration file.
+Have a look into the log file to have more information.
+25		=>	There is a problem with the loading of the netcdf file.
+Have a look into the log file to have more information.
+26		=>	There is a problem with the provided parameters.
+Have a look into the log file to have more information.
+27		=>	There is a problem with the NetCDF generation engine.
+Have a look into the log file to have more information.
+28		=>	The required action is unknown.
+Have a look into the log file to have more information.